Apply to OU!

 We're excited you've chosen to learn more about OU and our freshman admissions process.
 At the University of Oklahoma, we seek smart, motivated and service-oriented students who will enhance our academic community and, ultimately, make meaningful contributions to national and global communities.

-Incoming freshman can apply one of two ways to the University of Oklahoma, either through the OU Application or the Common Application.
+Incoming freshman can apply one of three ways to the University of Oklahoma, either through the OU Application, the Common Application, or the Coalition Application.
 All applications are thoroughly read by an admissions counselor and are evaluated holistically regardless of application type.

 Please choose only one application and continue using that application throughout the entire process.